 His love for music also began during these years.
 Shriji took to playing the sitar and spent many hours every day practising and rehearsing this difficult string instrument.

 Music has become an integral part of Shriji’s life; his love for classical Indian music and devotional music knows no bounds.
 He has collected, catalogued and digitized several hours of live Dhrupad performed by the famous Dagar Brothers at Udaipur.

 From Ajmer to Udaipur for his college education: after finishing school, Shriji studied in Udaipur for his Bachelor’s of Arts degree.
 He studied English literature, economics and political science at the Maharana Bhupal College, founded and named after his legendary grandfather Maharana Bhupal Singhji.
 During his years in Udaipur, Shriji’s passion for cricket and sports grew.
 He was soon being acknowledged as a fine batsman and had the opportunity of representing the Rajasthan state team in cricket.

 After completing his graduation from college in Udaipur, Shriji Arvind Singh Mewar was keen to polish his business acumen.

-He enrolled for management courses from The Metropolitan College, St Albans in the UK, where young professionals were groomed for the challenges of hospitality industry.
+He enrolled for correspondence courses at The Metropolitan College, St Albans, UK, where young professionals were groomed for the challenges of hospitality industry.
 The years he spent in UK were memorable for Shriji; he was able to get the best out of the hotel management course and found lasting friends at College and the sports-fields.
 He developed his skills as a polo-player and soon discovered an abiding interest in polo-ponies.
 Shriji began playing in amateur polo tournaments in the company of friends from England.